Financial Advisor Leads: The Complete System

 - Build urgency without being pushy

 This sequence runs 24/7.
 You're not manually following up.
-The system is working while you sleep.
+The system works while you sleep.

 Phase 4: The Warm Appointment